-The last Top Pages page displays information about the number of unique views, as well as the number of entries and exits from the site by page.
+The last Top Pages page displays information about the number of unique views and the number of entries and exits from the site by page.

 You can change any report element or add a new page; to do this, click on the “Edit Report” button.
 At the bottom of the screen, a button for adding new pages to the report will appear.

-To publish the result being an online service user, it is enough to be a registered user of this service and click the “Publish” button.
-In case you use Power BI Desktop, you will receive a message that the file was successfully published, and you can run an automatic data analysis.
+To publish the result of being an online service user, it is enough to be a registered user of this service and click the “Publish” button.
+If you use Power BI Desktop, you will receive a message that the file was successfully published, and you can run an automatic data analysis.

 How to create dashboards

-You can create new information panels and add any report element to them by clicking the pin button.
-Next, you need to choose where you want to place the selected item onto an existing or new dashboard.
+You can create new information panels and add any report element by clicking the pin button.
+Next, you need to choose where you want to place the selected item on an existing or new dashboard.
 Any dashboard you create can be shared using the “Share” button, located in the upper right corner of the menu of each dashboard you created.